-Free Property Inspection & Estimate
+On-site Property Inspection & Estimate

 The best and most effective way to remove bats is by bat-proofing the structure to deny exclude and deny them re-entry.
 Other methods of removal such the use of chemicals or other deterrents are rarely effective long-term, potentially illegal, and dangerous to humans and pets.
 JP Pest Services provides the most effective and humane method of bat control by sealing off entry points and installing one-way doors which allow bats to leave but prevent their re-entry.

 Most often, bats gain access into a structure where materials have warped or shrunk.

 Bats often gain access to structures by entering areas where joined materials have either warped, shrunk, or parted.
 Other common entry points are louvered vents with loose or damaged screening, roof peak, and flashing that has pulled apart from the siding or roof materials (see diagram).
 Aside from exterior entrance points, there are areas to inspect on the inside of structure, typically in the attic, that will need to be sealed.

 Once the entry points have been identified, the next step in our control process is to seal them to prevent re-entry.
 By using one-way doors and other materials, entry points are professionally sealed to ensure a long lasting protection.